-Ross, S.A., Westerfield, R.W., Jordan, B.D., Roberts, G.S., Pandes, J.A., Holloway, T.A., 2019.
-Fundamentals of Corporate Finance, Tenth Canadian Edition.
+Ross, S.A., Westerfield, R.W., Jordan, B.D., Pandes, J.A., Holloway, T.A., 2012.
+Fundamentals of Corporate Finance, Eleventh Canadian Edition.
 McGraw-Hill.
 ISBN: 9781260305869

-(Please note that the above ISBN includes the physical textbook and online access to Connect (required for optional course assignment), and the e-book.
+(Please note that the above ISBN includes the physical textbook, online access to Connect, and the e-book.
 Students who do not wish to have a physical textbook may wish to choose the online only option, which includes access to the e-book only and Connect for 360 days.
-The ISBN for this option is 9781260305531, and it can be purchased through the Western Bookstore via the "Alternative" option for this course.
+The ISBN for this option is 9781265024611, and it can be purchased through the Western Bookstore via the "Alternative" option for this course.